City of Constantine

 On successful completion, a student will be able to:

-- evaluate primary and secondary texts and images through analysis, synthesis and argument
+- Demonstrate an understanding of the importance of primary and secondary texts and images through analysis, expression, and argument

 - Byzantium before Constantine

 In order to enrol in this subject, you must be accepted into one of the following degrees: